-Students are permitted to miss 6 days (48 hours) per school calendar year (June - May).
-This is in addition to the already scheduled vacation days.
-It is recommended that these 6 days be used for emergencies, sickness, or other unexpected events that may arise.
+In addition to the already scheduled vacation days, students are provided 6 days (48 hours) of time off per school calendar year (June - May).
+These 6 days are intended for emergencies, sickness, appointments or unexpected events that may arise.

 If a student misses more than the allotted 6 days (48 hours) in the school calendar year, that time will need to be made up after graduation.
 Missed clinical time will be made up at the site of the absence when the site is available.